fernandoacorreia/blog/content/posts/learning-golang-part-6.md

 #   - Technology
 ---

+This is part 6 of my [journey](/categories/learning-golang/) learning Golang.

 # Books and tutorials

 - [A Tour of Go](https://tour.golang.org/list): An introduction that covers the most important features of the language.